SamHulme1/the-dungeon-maze/README.md

 12. [JigSaw]() To validate CSS
 13. [Jshint](https://jshint.com/) To validate Javascript
 14. [NightCafe](https://nightcafe.studio/) To created the images used on the site
-15. [Lunapic](https://www4.lunapic.com/editor/) To pixalate the images on the site, creating a retro effect

 ---
 ## Deployment